 Limiting administrator access to the remote desktop is also smart.
 In the same vein as only offering access privileges to those who require that software or system, you should consider removing any excess users from the remote desktop user group.

 Another strategy is to enable lockout policies to prevent hackers from manually or using automated brute force attacks to guess passwords.
 You could also make two-factor authentication (2FA) mandatory or move away from passwords to another form of authentication.
+Despite the vast array of content, guidance and other resources readily available to prescribe how to implement security best practices for RDP, many small (and even large) businesses continue struggle with safeguarding RDP.
 Let’s consider the added layers of protection Calyptix offers as part of its new AccessEnforcer release.

 Calyptix Protects Your Public Internet Exposure